giusber2005/giusber2005/README.md

-- 👋 Hi, I’m @giusber2005
+- 👋 Hi, I’m @giusber2005, a student born in Bologna in 2005
+- 📚 I am currently enrolled in the automation engineering course managed by uniBO
 - 👀 I’m interested in physics, math and coding, i also play basketball
-- 🌱 I’m currently learning how to code
+- 🌱 I’m currently learning how to deveop a web application
 - 💞️ I’m looking to collaborate on everybody
 - 📫 How to reach me: giusber2005@gmail.com
 <!---